Set up Node.js project with Typescript, ESLint, and Prettier

 };

-The important part of the code below is the rules property.
+The interesting part of the code above is the rules property.
 It is here we define our rule.

 prefer-const means the use of let is forbidden, and the use const instead.

-If a rule is not respected, the line will be underlined with a red or orange line depending on if you set the error level for this specific rule to error or warning respectively.
+If a rule is not respected, the line will be underlined with a red or orange line depending on the error level set for this specific rule, which is "error" or "warning" respectively.

-Create a file .prettierc at the root folder and add the code below:
+Create a file .prettierrc.js at the root folder and add the code below:

 module.exports = {